cjgsaunders/Codecamp/README.md

 My goal was to learn CSS Grid Layouts by building a simple page.

 This project adheres to responsive web design with the content adjusting to fit the screen size.

-Recently I fixed white space appearing under the footer.
-On wide screens the footer was not staying at the bottom of the screen.
-I addressed this by changing to a sticky footer on wide screens.
+CSS Grid allows the the responsive layout.
+A single media query breakpoint was used to change to a sticky footer for wide screens. (white space appears under the footer on wide screens with no content to scroll)

 Viewable on CodePen here.